-In 2017/18 OFSTED reported that "Managers have successfully cultivated effective partnerships with a range of stakeholders, resulting in a curriculum that meets local needs well and provides good work experience opportunities.
+In April 2018, OFSTED reported that "Managers have successfully cultivated effective partnerships with a range of stakeholders, resulting in a curriculum that meets local needs well and provides good work experience opportunities.
 Senior leaders and managers have developed and implemented an excellence in learning framework; which communicates clearly to staff the standards of teaching expected.
 The quality of, for example, adult learning courses, closely matches local employment needs.
 Clear progression pathways ensure that 16 to 18-year-olds and apprentices continue their education or secure long-term employment.
-As an outcome, the College and its senior leaders are highly regarded by employers, community partners and the local authority and learners enjoy and take pride in studying at the College.
-Improvements evidences in the last three years, including achievement rates, have been sustained.
+As an outcome, the College and its senior leaders are highly regarded by employers, community partners and the local authority and learners enjoy and take pride in studying at the College".